 Air sampling is a great way to determine the quality of the air and identify any mold spores.
 The first step is to collect an air sample from inside of the home.
 Next, we also collect a control sample from outside of your home.
 We test the mold levels of each and compare them to determine if the indoor levels are elevated.
 Our lab specialists then test the indoor sample extensively to identify the type of mold.

-Lift Tape Sample
+2. Lift Tape Sample Testing

 To collect a lift tape sample, a special piece of tape is placed onto the surface that is going to be tested.
 Next, the tape is lifted, placed on a sterilized glass slide, and then sealed shut.
 Back in the laboratory, the slide is placed under a microscope, examined, and tested thoroughly.
 The results provide detailed information about the spore elevation levels and the mold type.

-Tape Swab Test
+3. Tape Swab Testing

 To run the tape swab test, a soft swab is wiped along the surface that will be tested.
 The swab is then examined, tested, and analyzed in the lab.
 While this method is effective at identifying the mold type, it does not provide insight into the spore levels.